mouhong/Taro/readme.md

 ### 1. Implement a unit of work

-Add an implementation of `IUnitOfWork` specifc to your data access component.
+Add an implementation of `IUnitOfWork` specific to your data access component.
 For example, for Linq to SQL, you can add this one:

 ```csharp